English Springer Spaniel vs Spinone Italiano: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Springer Spaniel has a typical lifespan of 12-14 years, while Spinone Italiano lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-English Springer Spaniel is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Spinone Italiano faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+English Springer Spaniel is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Spinone Italiano faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both have comparable lists of documented health predispositions; the conditions themselves and their management are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health